Transpartisan Note #114

 One reason Gabbard is so appealing, we think, is that Hindus tend toward the fatalistic — in Western terms, Stoic — which liberates her from the heavy-breathing earnestness that is so off-putting in other candidates, including Trump.
 In fact, it is precisely that earnestness that drives so many candidates to campaign on imposing their values on others — the Order Quadrants in the Transpartisan Matrix.

-Gabbard’s authenticity — another crucial quality that seems lacking in other candidates — is indicated by her service in the military, serving one deployment to Iraq.
+Gabbard’s authenticity — another crucial quality that seems lacking in other candidates — is indicated by her service in the military, serving two tours of duty in the Middle East.

 She is young, and her knowledge of mainstream issues needs to be strengthened.
 (Her position on foreign and security policy, for example, needs to reconcile two themes that seem to conflict in her current formulation — one representing her position as a ‘hawk’ and the other as a ‘dove’.)